Public Interest Disclosures

 - ensure that disclosures made by public officials are properly investigated and dealt with

-- ensure that PID officers refer serious or systemic corruption issues to the National Anti-Corruption Commission.
+- ensure that Authorised Officers refer serious or systemic corruption issues to the National Anti-Corruption Commission.

 What is an internal PID?